phidatahq/phidata/README.md

 pip install -U phidata
 ```

-## Example: Create an Assistant that can search the web
+## Example: Assistant that can search the web

 Create a file `assistant.py`